spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/04-build-images.md

   If you experience disk space constraints on the machine where images are built, you can remove unnecessary Docker images and volumes.
 Or start the process on a machine with more storage allocated.

 - Access to a container registry with permission to push container images.
-Review the registry login instructions for your respective registry for guidance on logging in.
+For guidance on logging in, review the registry login instructions for your respective registry.
 With docker, use the `docker login` command to log in to the registry.

 # Create Artifact